Peter Schaefer : Represented Artist

-Amongst innumerable raga performances, Peter also featured as a performer in Emerald City, the film version of the acclaimed David Williamson play.
+Amongst innumerable raga performances, he also featured as a performer in Emerald City, the film version of the acclaimed David Williamson play.

-He also studied mainstream western composition at Sydney University with Peter Sculthorpe between 1979 and 1983 (B. Mus.
-Hons.)
-His compositions have been performed and broadcast both in Australia and overseas by diverse ensembles including the Seymour Group; Petra, Gagliano, and Elektra String Quartets; ABC Sinfonia; Perth and Sydney Symphony orchestras.
+His compositions have been performed and broadcast both in Australia and overseas by diverse ensembles including the Seymour Group; Petra, Gagliano, Elektra and Kurilpa String Quartets; Tucana; ABC Sinfonia; and State Symphony Orchestras.

-His composition awards include the Sarah Therese Makinson prize for Toward for string quartet (also selected as the Australian entry for the sixth Asian Music Rostrum, Korea, 1983; and ISCM World Music Days, 1984); the Frank Hutchens composition prize for Petal...Silence for two pianos; and a 2MBS-FM radiophonic composition prize for See.
+Composition awards include the Sarah Therese Makinson Prize for Toward for string quartet (also selected as the Australian entry for the 6th Asian Music Rostrum, Korea, 1983; and ISCM World Music Days, 1984); the Frank Hutchens Composition Prize for Petal...silence for two pianos; and a 2mbs-fm radiophonic composition prize for See.

-Fusing these eastern and western elements, the Peter Schaefer Ensemble consists of a flexible line-up (including sitar / tabla / percussion / basses / voice / synthesis / winds / string quartet) drawing upon diverse genres - raga/world music; western concert/jazz/electronic forms - within original compositions, and other related contemporary repertoire.
+Fusing these Eastern and Western elements, he has led various performance ensembles, each consisting of a flexible line-up (including sitar / tabla / percussion / basses / voice / synthesis / winds / string quartet) and drawing upon diverse genres - raga/world music; Western concert/jazz/electronic forms - within original compositions.

-As composer and performer within the Ensemble, Peter is committed to the interaction of acoustic and electronic forms; his sitar style mirroring both traditional Indian performance and contemporary/jazz/world music styles.
+As composer and performer, he is committed to the interaction of acoustic and electronic forms; his sitar style mirroring both traditional Indian performance and contemporary/jazz/world music styles.